-The Library has two copiers for printing, photocopying and scanning using their Loreto ID Card.
+The Library has two copiers for printing, photocopying and scanning.

 Staff are asked to limit their copying at peak times such as before school, recess or lunch time.
 All large print runs should be undertaken at Student Reception or upstairs near the Development Office.

 The Library has an extensive collection of Teacher Reference materials including current text books and support material.
-It is expected that staff will return items no longer required so that other staff members may use them and all staff are required to return resources to the Library at the end of each year or to renew for the following year.
-From time to time a list of items on loan will be sent to staff.
-The Library also has a wide selection of DVDs, novels, biographies and other non-fiction resources for staff use.
+A list of items on loan is sent to staff annually to review.
+It is expected that staff return items which support subjects they aren't currently teaching, freeing them up for other staff members to borrow.
+The Library also has a wide selection of novels, biographies and other non-fiction resources for staff use.

 Information received about your research topic, in advance of Library bookings, will help us to help you, by

-In consultation with the Head of Faculty and or class teachers, the Library staff will be happy to develop a LibGuides research page for any units of work incorporating digital and print resources.
-Our LibGuides digital platform is accessible from school or home.
+In consultation with the Head of Faculty and/or class teachers, the Library staff will be happy to develop a LibGuides research page for units of work incorporating digital and print resources.
 The Head of Library is available to work with staff and students to assist in the research aspects of the unit of work.
-For more information on how our Digital Resources can enhance your teaching program please see or email email@example.com.
+For more information on how our digital resources can enhance your teaching program, please see or email firstname.lastname@example.org.

-The Head of Library is responsible for the development of the Library collection, including the Library home pages, and the purchase of periodicals, newspapers, books, audio-visual material and equipment.
+The Director of Library Services is responsible for the development of the Library collection, including the purchase of periodicals, newspapers, books, audio-visual material and equipment, and digital resources.
 She will assist Heads of Faculties with items on approval, publishers’ information and searches.
-Faculty Heads are responsible for selecting specific curriculum-related materials, often in consultation with the Head of Library.
+Faculty Heads are responsible for selecting specific curriculum-related materials, often in consultation with the Director.

-Items purchased by Heads of Faculties must be handed to the Head of Library together with the appropriate invoice and purchase order blue slip, for processing.
+Items purchased by Heads of Faculties must be handed to the Director together with the appropriate invoice and purchase order blue slip, for processing.
 If teaching staff require a text or other resource, they need to consult with their Head of Faculty first.
-Staff are asked to not acquire resources without authorisation.
+Staff are asked not to purchase resources without authorisation.

 Students may borrow up to 10 books at one time and students are required to present their Loreto ID card.
 DVDs are generally not for loan, except during school hours or with written permission from the teacher.
 Equipment may be borrowed for use within the school.
 Students may be sent from class to borrow in small groups (no more than 8).